Qovery/qovery-client-go/docs/GitTokenResponse.md

 `func (o *GitTokenResponse) HasExpiredAt() bool`

 HasExpiredAt returns a boolean if a field has been set.

+### GetAssociatedServicesCount

+`func (o *GitTokenResponse) GetAssociatedServicesCount() float32`

+GetAssociatedServicesCount returns the AssociatedServicesCount field if non-nil, zero value otherwise.

+### GetAssociatedServicesCountOk

+`func (o *GitTokenResponse) GetAssociatedServicesCountOk() (*float32, bool)`

+GetAssociatedServicesCountOk returns a tuple with the AssociatedServicesCount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAssociatedServicesCount

+`func (o *GitTokenResponse) SetAssociatedServicesCount(v float32)`

+SetAssociatedServicesCount sets AssociatedServicesCount field to given value.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)